 6. Caffeine

-Having coffee or tea in the morning can drive you alert, but coffee alone will not cut it.
+Coffee or tea in the morning can keep you alert, but coffee alone will not cut it.
 Caffeine is a total game-changer when it comes to boosting focus and power.
 It does that by increasing dopamine and epinephrine levels in the brain.
 However, if you want to relish the benefits of caffeine, supplements can take you an extra mile.

 Related Article: The Science Behind Pre-Workout Supplements